The modern hair transplantation techniques date back to 1930s Japan, and there have been various different techniques developed and used since then.

 Here are some side effects of having a FUT surgery, most of which are common for all hair transplant techniques:

 - Post-surgery Infection: Roughly 1% of hair transplant patients develop an infection following the surgery.
-This risk can be significantly reduced if you prefer to have your hair transplantation by dermatologist doctors who are experts in both skin and hair health.
+This risk of hair transplant infections can be significantly reduced if you prefer to have your hair transplantation by dermatologist doctors who are experts in both skin and hair health.

 And lastly, because FUT is done using the strip method, you will have visible scarring that will gradually fade away but will never disappear.